Last updated: 4 January 2021

-UMi Holdings Limited’s Data Protection Policy applies to all contracts delivered by or connected to all businesses under and/or alongside the above named entity, and to all staff to ensure compliance with the Data Protection Act 1998 (DPA), The General Data Protection Act 2018 (GDPR) and the Privacy and Electronic Communications Regulations 2003 (PECR).
+UMi Holdings Limited’s Data Protection Policy applies to all contracts delivered by or connected to all companies under and/or alongside the above named entity (UMi), and to all staff to ensure compliance with the Data Protection Act 1998 (DPA), The General Data Protection Act 2018 (GDPR) and the Privacy and Electronic Communications Regulations 2003 (PECR).

-This policy is a statement of the measures and policies which the businesses have adopted to ensure that they comply with the requirements of the GDPR and other related legislation.
-The purpose of data protection legislation is to ensure that personal information (PI) are not processed without the knowledge and (except in certain cases) the consent of that individual, the ‘data subject’, to ensure that personal Information that are processed are accurate, and to define and enforce a set of standards for the processing of such information.
+This policy is a statement of the measures and policies which the UMi businesses have adopted to ensure that they comply with the requirements of the GDPR and other related legislation.
+The purpose of data protection legislation is to ensure that personal information is not processed without the knowledge and (except in certain cases) the consent of that individual, the ‘data subject’, to ensure that personal information that is processed is accurate, and to define and enforce a set of standards for the processing of such information.

 This policy is intended to ensure that personal information will be dealt with properly and securely and in accordance with the DPA.
 It applies regardless of the way the information is used, recorded and stored and whether it is held in paper files or electronically.

 - Data held in both manual and electronic files.
 Compliance with the 1998 Act is the responsibility of all UMi staff processing personal data on behalf of UMi.
-Whilst contractors processing personal data on behalf of UMi are not directly covered by the policy, it must be made clear to them that they are obliged to adhere to the eight data protection principles, as are any sub-contractors whom they may choose to employ.
+Whilst contractors processing personal data on behalf of UMi are not directly covered by the policy, it must be made clear to them that they are obliged to adhere to the data protection principles under the GDPR, as are any sub-contractors whom they may choose to employ.
 A data protection statement to this effect must be included in any contract.

 - Personal data.
 This is information about you.
 It can be your name, address or phone number.
 It can also be the type of job that you do, things you buy or where you went to school.
 It is data that can identify you as an individual.